Sue: Oh no. Not Chris Boucher again.

 The Doctor and Leela are apprehended by some robots.

-Sue: The robots are very creepy.
-It’s the fat lips that do it.
+Sue: These robots are very creepy.
+It’s their fat lips that do it.

 The Doctor and Leela are taken to a cabin and told to wait.

 Sue: This is very plush.
-They really should covert this mining business into luxury timeshare cruises.
+They should convert this mining business into luxury timeshare cruises.
 It’s lovely.

 Uvanov orders his crew back to work.

-Sue: You know, if they spent less time applying their make-up and choosing the right hat to match their outfits, they’d get a lot more done.
+Sue: If they spent less time applying their make-up and choosing the right hat to match their outfits, they’d get a lot more done.
 God knows what they wear when they go out for dinner.

-Sue is much happier with the design of the sandminer itself.
+Sue is much happier with the set design.

 Sue: A lot of thought has gone into this.
-There’s a sense of scale to this that you don’t usually get with the studio-based stories.
+There’s a sense of scale that you don’t usually get in the studio-based stories.
 I can’t fault the design at all.

 Sue: Do you want to know what scares me the most about this period of Doctor Who?